-Kukui Trail is a 4.5 mile moderately trafficked out and back trail located near Kekaha, HI that features a waterfall and is rated as moderate.
+Kukui Trail is a 4.5 mile moderately trafficked out and back trail located near Kekaha, Hawaii that features a waterfall and is rated as moderate.
 The trail is primarily used for hiking and camping and is accessible year-round.

 An incredible experience of Waimea Canyon's west side, this Kokee State Park trail drops 2,000 feet to the canyon floor.
 Travel through a forest of Kukui and other upland trees stopping at viewpoints of the canyon and distant waterfalls along the way.
 River at the bottom.
 Camping by permit at Wiliw

 Great hike.
 The trail is washed out in places and you have to figure out the way.
 A little slippery too.
 The river was pretty and we had a great time.
 Very strenuous.